tayloryoeuth/tayloryoeuth/README.md

 ### Hi there 👋

-Everything is in the gh=pages branch.
+Everything is in the gh-pages branch.

 Website is: [tayloryoeuth](https://tayloryoeuth.github.io/tayloryoeuth/).
 <!--